 I mentioned earlier that I was very self-conscious when I was young because of my height and I think this is a trait that is shared by lots of tall women.
 As children and teens we all seek to blend in and be part of the gang and often anything that makes you stand out is something you want to hide and change.
 This can be anything but speaking from my experience, height is one thing you can’t change or even hide.
 The answer is to wear it with confidence and dressing well and feeling good about yourself in your clothes is one way of doing this.

 I don’t think this means making sure you are up to date with the latest fashions and trends, but by wearing clothes that fit you and suit your height, shape and colouring, you can feel good about yourself and have the confidence to perform at your best, be that in your personal or professional lives.
 This is not just a tip for tall women, but all women should feel they deserve to look their best to give them confidence in themselves.
+I held this dear as a concept when I was setting up a new fashion brand.

 If you could recommend ONE book to women, what would it be and why?